-KLA's first militarily organized public appearance came in November 28th 1997 during the burial ceremony of Halit Geci, a teacher from Llausha-Skėnderaj, killed by Yugoslav police structures.
+KLA's first public appearance in military uniforms came in November 28th 1997 during the burial ceremony of Halit Geci, a teacher from Llausha-Skėnderaj, killed by Yugoslav police structures.
 Present, at this ceremony, dressed in the uniform of the KLA, were the future commanders and fighters Rexhep Selimi, Mujė Krasniqi and Daut Haradinaj.

 Third Phase (March 1998 – September 1998)

-The Third Phase broke out after the heroic death of Adem Jashari's family, when the KLA grew rapidly and expanded in all the regions of North Albania (intl.
+The Third Phase broke out immediately after the heroic death of Adem Jashari's family, when the KLA in an outburst of national fervor grew rapidly and expanded in all the regions of North Albania (intl.
 Kosovo).

 Following these, a large scale Yugoslav offensive in August–September 1998 caused the KLA drawbacks and retreats, from parts of previously liberated zones, to mountain areas.
-The Yugoslav military in a desparate move and typical of Serbian actions in the past, moved into villages and urban zones as Rahovec, Malisheva, etc. where they massacred civilians, burned down and destroyed inhabited areas, in a final move to kill and expatriate as many people as possible, to instill fear amongst the population in the rest regions, and to undermine popular support to KLA.
+The Yugoslav military in a desperate move and typical of Serbian actions in the past, moved into villages and urban zones as Rahovec, Malishevė, etc. where they massacred civilians, burned down and destroyed inhabited areas, in a final move to kill and expatriate as many people as possible, in order to instill fear among the population in the rest areas, and to undermine popular support to KLA.